The Lion Electric Company (LEV) Shares Down Despite Recent Market Volatility

-The Lion Electric Company (NYSE: LEV)’s stock price has decreased by -0.92 compared to its previous closing price of 2.18.
-Despite this, the company has seen a loss of -6.09% in its stock price over the last five trading days.
+The Lion Electric Company (NYSE: LEV)’s stock price has decreased by -5.56 compared to its previous closing price of 2.16.
+However, the company has seen a -7.69% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in The Lion Electric Company (NYSE: LEV) Right Now?

-The Lion Electric Company (NYSE: LEV) has a price-to-earnings ratio of 8.31x that is above its average ratio.
-There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 1 rating it as “sell.”
+The price-to-earnings ratio for The Lion Electric Company (NYSE: LEV) is above average at 7.85x, Analysts have differing opinions on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 1 as “sell.”

 Will You Miss Out On This Growth Stock Boom?